-The MIPI D-PHY protocol supports the MIPI\DPHY\DCI I/O standard, and this I/O standard is supported only in an HP I/O bank in the UltraScale+TM and Zynq® UltraScale+TM MPSoC families.
+The MIPI D-PHY protocol supports the MIPI_DPHY_DCI I/O standard, and this I/O standard is supported only in an HP I/O bank in the UltraScale+TM, Zynq® UltraScale+TM MPSoC and XPIO Bank in Versal families.
 It is recommended that you use consecutive bit slices for data lanes starting from the clock lane BITSLICE.
 All I/O placements should be restricted to the same I/O bank.